tekknolagi/tekknolagi.github.com/_posts/2024-01-13-typed-c-extensions.md

 168ms!
 To refresh your memory, that's **5x** faster than CPython and **13x** faster than baseline PyPy.
 I honestly did not believe my eyes when I saw this number.
-And Carl Friedrich and I think there is *still room for more* improvements like doing the signature/metadata finding inside the JIT instead of calling that C function.
+And CF and I think there is *still room for more* improvements like doing the signature/metadata finding inside the JIT instead of calling that C function.